• Skip to primary navigation

 Chocolate cake

-1. Preheat oven to 329°F / 165°C and prepare 3 round cake pans of 6 inches / 15 cm diameter with parchment paper only in the bottom of the pan.
+1. Preheat oven to 329°F (165°C) and prepare three 6-inch / 15 cm round cake pans, lined with parchment paper on the bottom only.

-2. In a bowl, mix and sift together all the dry ingredients, flour, unsweetened cocoa powder, salt, baking powder and baking soda.
+2. In a bowl, sift together the flour, cocoa powder, baking powder, baking soda, and salt.

-3. In another large mixing bowl place the eggs with the sugar, vanilla and vegetable oil and mix with an electric mixer for about 2 minutes until smooth.
+3. In another large bowl, beat the eggs with the sugar, vanilla, and vegetable oil for about 2 minutes until smooth.

-5. Finish by adding the dry ingredient mixture in batches and mix after each addition with a spatula or whisk until the batter is smooth.
+5. Add the dry ingredients in batches, mixing gently after each addition until the batter is smooth.

-6. Divide the batter into 3 and distribute it into the prepared cake pans.
+6. Divide the batter evenly between the prepared pans.

-10. Cover with plastic wrap and place in the refrigerator for at least 2 hours before assembling.
+9. Wrap the layers in plastic wrap and chill for at least 2 hours before assembling.

-1. Chop the chocolate with a knife and place in a large container with the cocoa powder.
+1. Finely chop the chocolate and place it in a large bowl.

-4. Add the other half of the cold heavy cream and mix again to incorporate it.
+4. Add the remaining cold heavy cream and mix to combine.

 Assembly

-3. Place a first sponge cake on a cake board, placed on a cake turntable.
+3. Place the first cake layer on a cake board and turntable.

-6. Finish with the last layer of chocolate cake and cover the entire cake with a thin layer of ganache.
+5. Finish with the last layer and cover the entire cake with a thin crumb coat, then a thicker final layer.

-8. Decorate with sprinkles or chocolate shavings and place in the fridge for one hour before serving.
+6. Decorate with sprinkles or chocolate shavings and chill for 1 hour before serving.

 Equipment